kennyjhcheng/The-Digital-Closet/README.md

 * As a user, I want to be able to view and sort clothing according to their tags
 * As a user, I want to be able to create sets of clothing to design outfits
 * As a user, I want to be able to edit my outfits and clothes
+* As a user, I want to be able to login and register an account in which my closet is saved
+* as a user, I want to be able to load the closet associated with my account when I Login

 # Setup
 >Import everything in the External Libraries folder to your classpath